Inland Boat Adventuring!

 Here is a short list of items to think about…

-- Personal Effects (Rain Gear, Sun Block, blanket, sun glasses, hat)
+• Personal Effects (Rain Gear, Sun Block, blanket, sun glasses, hat)• Current boat Registration

 Trolling motors are essential.
 There is so much more to a trolling motor than what the name implies!
 These things are great providing you are using the correct configuration with the proper application.
-What?!
+What? !
 Trolling motors can be very useful but need to be purchased according to your specific boat and specific use.
-To attempt to keeping it simple, here are a few important factors that can help you select the proper system…
+To attempt to keep it simple, here are a few import- ant factors that can help you select the proper system…

 First and foremost give a call to the trolling motor company’s technical support.
 They can configure the proper system for your specific boat and use.
 Decide on a 12, 24 or 36 DC volt system

 Determine shaft size – mea- sure your boat per manufacturer recommendation.

 Salt or fresh water version?
 Salt-water Trolling motors are always built more heavy duty (More expensive too!)